Basic Eligibility Requirements

 How can your status change?

-- If you drop or withdraw from a course, your loan may be adjusted.
+If you drop or withdraw from a course, your loan may be adjusted or you may lose loan eligibility.

 Students may be legally required to return some of their student loan monies if they withdraw or drop courses or take a leave of absence.
 Review the information below to see what situations allow you to qualify.
 Review our Return of Title IV Funds Policy here.